 Summer Student Program overview and FAQ

-From as early as the 1960s, the Department of Medical Biophysics has run a Summer Student program for undergraduate students interested in interdisciplinary biological and medical research.
+From as early as the 1960s, the Department of Medical Biophysics has run a Summer Student program for undergraduate students interested in interdisciplinary biological, medical and cancer research.
 This program provides an opportunity for students to gain experience in biomedical research and to learn about the graduate program within the Department of Medical Biophysics.
 Students who are chosen to participate in the program are highly motivated to return to Medical Biophysics for graduate studies and serve as ambassadors who advertise the Medical Biophysics graduate program to their peers.

-Throughout the summer, students will be involved in a research project and as well as attend weekly lunchtime seminars.
+Throughout the summer, students will be involved in a research project and will be expected to attend weekly lunchtime seminars.
 At the end of the summer, students are required to present their work in the form of a poster at the Summer Student Poster Day.
 All staff, postdoctoral fellows, graduate students and summer students are invited to participate in these presentations.
 This public forum has traditionally been well attended, and has allowed the students to gain valuable experience in presenting their work to others, and in developing their skills in engaging in vibrant scientific interchange.

 Summer Student Program Coordinator